rachitdeveloper/vps-to-RDP/README.md

 ![Screenshot](Screenshot3.png)
 * Copy the provided command, paste it into the VPS terminal, run it.
 ![Screenshot](Screenshot4.png)
-* Create & confirm a **6-digit PIN** when asked.
+* Now you will be asked to Create & confirm a **6-digit PIN** when asked.
 You’ll see "host started successfully".

 ## 4) Connect